Force-quit caveat (iOS)¶

 survivesForceQuit = true.WorkManagersurvives force-stop (the user explicitly force-stopping an app via Settings does cancel work; that's a separate, more deliberate user action). - macOS.

-So this whole page is iOS-specific.
+So the iOS blacklisting behaviour described above is iOS-specific.
 Read it before shipping; surface it in your UX; move on.